virtualarchitectures/zeeschuimer/README.md

 2. Run `./create-zip.sh` to build the release artifacts.
 The script patches the version string in the interface and produces `release/DS-Property-Percolator-v<version>.zip` and `.xpi`.
 3. Commit the changes.
 4. Tag the commit and push: `git tag v<version> && git push && git push --tags`.
-5. On GitHub, go to **Releases → Draft a new release**, select the tag, write release notes, and attach both files from the `release/` directory.
+5. On GitHub, go to **Releases → Draft a new release**, select the tag, write release notes, and attach the `.xpi` file from the `release/` directory.

 ## Credits & license